Worried about taking the train in India? Don’t be. Read This Guide To India Trains.

 What are the toilets like?

 I’m not going to lie.
-We were nervous about this aspect of train travel in India but I can honestly say the toilet experience turned out to be better/less-disappointing than we dared anticipate.
-(Perhaps we are getting concerningly more seasoned?!).
+We were nervous about this aspect of train travel in India.
+But I can honestly say the toilet experience turned out to be better/less-disappointing than we dared anticipate.

 Train toilet facilities are pretty much as expected.
-Basic but functional and varying by class and capacity.
+They are basic but functional and varying by class and capacity.

 How to use a squat toilet in India.
 In case you are wondering what are the toilets like in India?
 What are the toilets like on the trains in India?